JasonTang99/Oasis/README.md

 - Learn how to develop android
 - Change all the methods to java
-- Turn this into a published android app that anyone can use
+- Turn this into a published android app that anyone can use Check out my progress at <a href="https://github.com/MildlySpicy/Art3mis"> this github repository</a>.

 # Instructions